If you need your daily dose of caffeine to get going in the morning, then you know the importance of getting the right coffee machine.

 Our reviews are designed to cover the best and worst aspects of each machine.
 With that information, you’ll be able to find the best one for your needs, while avoiding flaws that would ruin your coffee.
-And if you don’t mind a slightly smaller capacity, we’ve included a few five-cup options, as well.
+Get ready for your new favorite coffee maker!

-If you want the best option on the market, get the Zojirushi EC-DAC50 Zutto 6-Cup Drip Coffeemaker.
-It’s technically-speaking a 5-cup coffee maker, but some users report that they can get 6 cups from it.
+If you want the best option on the market, get the Zojirushi EC-DAC50 Zutto 5-Cup Drip Coffeemaker.
 It’s expensive relative to its capacity, but with a machine that works this well, it’s worth that high price.
 This model is compact enough to live on your counter full-time, though it’s also small enough to live in a cabinet between uses.
 It comes with a very innovative water tank.
 You can either remove it and fill it at the sink, or you can use the water window on the machine to fill to your desired level.

 This coffee maker also has an all-day hot plate.
 After turning the machine on to brew, it remains on until you turn it off.
 You can have hot coffee all day, even if you go hours between cups.
 That’s not something all coffee makers provide.
 If you want a simple coffee machine that’s easy to use and makes great coffee, there’s no reason to pass over this one.